-And nowadays, the Dollywood app (available on Android and iOS) makes park planning even easier with up-to-the-minute ride wait times and a daily entertainment and show schedule.
+And nowadays, the Dollywood app (available on Android and iOS) makes park planning even easier.
+The app offers up-to-the-minute ride wait times and daily entertainment and show schedules.

 But you certainly stand an excellent chance of taking in the best of what the park has to offer in a single 10-hour day if you play your cards right.